Our Medical Clinic

 The clinic provides primary care, emergency services, laboratory testing, pre/post-natal, family planning, maternity services, vaccinations, and community health education through medical outreaches.

-Our primary focus is on maternal care and child survival—the clinic functions 24/7 with two doctors, 11 nurses, and ten support staff.
+Our primary focus is on maternal care community health and helping families thrive—the clinic functions 24/7 with two doctors and 30 staff members.

 supporting the families

-The Cries of a Child opened Cornerstone Clinic in June 2016.
+The Cries of a Child opened Cornerstone Clinic in June 2016 during a huge malaria epidemic where there were deaths all around us.
+Our vision for the clinic is to provide excellent and compassionate care to the surrounding population through the love of God.
 The clinic provides primary care, emergency services, laboratory testing, pre/post-natal, family planning, maternity services, vaccinations, and community health education through medical outreaches.
 It has an 18-bed hospitalization ward with an ambulance service in case of transfers.
-Our primary focus is on maternal care and child survival—the clinic functions 24/7 with two doctors, 11 nurses, and ten support staff.

 We believe by having a well-run, well-staffed, and well-stocked medical clinic in Bukeye, we can strengthen the local health system by providing excellent services.
-These services focus on primary care, child survival, and maternity care as the building blocks of improving the community’s healthcare, which will fill in some of the gaps in the local health system.
+These services focus on primary care, maternity care, and community health as the building blocks of improving a family’s ability to thrive, which will fill in some of the gaps in the local health system.
 We believe that these practice areas are core to elevating the population’s health and strengthening the foundations of the health system in Bukeye as a whole.
 We will seek the opportunity to work in partnership with the other nearby health centers and establish ourselves as a center of training, innovation, and information-sharing to raise the level of care offered across the commune.

 In June 2018, we opened a new program called Amagara Meza that offers free care for children under the age of 5 and pregnant mothers to give birth in the surrounding two mountains with the vision to expand our reach in the near future.
 The mountains of Gahaga and Gaharo have a population of over 11,000 people and are a very poverty-stricken region.
 In the first three months, we treated 1,426 children under five for free and registered 172 pregnant mothers in the Amagara Meza program.